moyer/moyer.github.com/everyday/_posts/2013-10-08-on-measuring-book-length.md

 The only solution is word count.

-It's not to late, Amazon.
+It's not too late, Amazon.
 This is my official plea: *Please add word count to your Kindle books, devices, and apps.*